pythonpete32/aragoncoop_governance/bylaws.md

 #### Section 8    Onboarding
 Onboarding new Members may be carried out at any time as per the [membership-onboarding](link.to.document) policy.

+#### Section 9    Conflict of Interest

+Any member who has a financial, personal, or official interest in, or conflict (or appearance of a conflict) with any matter pending a vote of the co-operative, of such nature that it prevents or may prevent that member from acting on the matter in an impartial manner, will offer to the co-operative to voluntarily excuse him/herself and refrain from discussion and voting on said item.

 <br>